chuckbrant/chuckbrant.github.io/README.md

 Workflow
 ============

-###How to Publish a new Travel Entry and/or Photo Album
+###How to Publish a new Travel Entry and/or Photo Album was here

 1. Create an Apple Cloud Shared Library with a public URL (you will use this in both the gallery and journal
 2. Add the photo for the Photo Ablum Cover and the Post into gallery/photo